xehoth/TruthTableGenerator/README.md

 ## Usage for python3 environment

-Python3 is required, See help using `python TruthTableGenerator.py` or `python3 TruthTableGenerator.py`
+Python3 is required, see help using `python TruthTableGenerator.py` or `python3 TruthTableGenerator.py`

 ``` bash
 usage: [-h | --help] [-i | --input <file path>]